-Opportunity to feed additional information into other parts of the ELM development process.
+While the project is self-contained, and there is no support requirement for the collection, collation or interpretation of data, it might be appropriate and helpful for the project for the Defra team leading on the Advice element to be engaged in this project. - Note this aspect of co-ordination has been raised with AIC's allocated project co-ordinator.
 2.9 What is the timeframe for the delivery of your test or trial?
 Where possible break this down into areas of deliverable activity.
-This should be set out in the form of a list of your key milestones within the table below, with dates by which you aimf to achieve them.
+This should be set out in the form of a list of your key milestones within the table below, with dates by which you aim to achieve them.
 Be realistic, consider risks identified in 2.10 below.
 Be aware of the farming calendar and how this may impact upon any proposed engagement with farmers and land managers.
 Please provide a rationale for the frequency and nature of milestones in the text box below.
-Initially planned to be completed by Spring 2020, it is now the intention to finish in December 2021.

-The proposal holder needs to set out all of the milestones contained within the proposal, including the dates on which they plan to submit claims for reimbursement of costs.
-The reimbursement costs should relate to the activity outlined within the milestones.
+We intend to deliver this project within approximately 15 months.
+Assuming final stage approval in the first quarter of 2020 then we expect to deliver the test in accordance with the milestones identified below.
+Any delay to approval could cause delay in final submission, due to constraints in the farming calendar affecting the availability of advisers involved in the case study. the prop reimbur posal holder needs to set out all of the milestones contained within bosal, including the dates on which they plan to submit claims for sement of costs.
+The reimbursement costs should relate to the outlined within the milestones. or advise Ild like to reserve the right to revise the location of any farm should farmer er not be able to facilitate us on farm around the date specified in the les below .